3-Day Tulum Travel Guide

 Health & Wellness

-Sunscreen: Sunscreen with at least SPF 30.
-SPF 30 blocks 97% of UVB rays and is an absolute necessity for protection against the sun.
-I love the Neutrogena ultra-sheer non-greasy sunscreen stick for both my face and body.
+- Sunscreen: I use sunscreen with at least SPF 30.
+SPF 30 blocks 97% of UVB rays and is an absolute necessity for sun protection.
+I love the Neutrogena ultra-sheer, non-greasy sunscreen sticks for my face and body.

-Bug spray: There are a lot of mosquitoes and other bugs in Tulum.
-Use bug spray to protect yourself from pesty bug bites and the viruses they may carry.
-If I’m in the jungle, I tend to use the Repel 100 Insect repellent spray with a high level of Deet for optimal protection.
+- Bug spray: There are a lot of mosquitoes and other bugs in Tulum.
+Use bug spray to protect yourself from pesky bug bites and the viruses they may carry.
+If I’m in the jungle, I use the Repel 100 Insect repellent spray with a high level of Deet for optimal protection.
 For an everyday Deet-free option, these insect repellent bands with insect repelling oil are a great alternative that doesn’t require you to put bug spray on your skin.
-Wear one on your wrist and ankle for full body protection.
+Wear one on your wrist and ankle for complete body protection.

-Hand sanitizer: Great item to have while traveling.
+- Hand sanitizer: This is a great item to have while traveling.
 I love Purell.

 Activities

-Snorkel & Fins: If you plan to go swimming in cenotes or snorkeling more than once, you should purchase your own snorkel mask and fins.
+- Snorkel & Fins: If you plan to swim in cenotes or snorkeling more than once, purchase your snorkel mask and fins.
 Although you can rent this equipment at the cenotes, it will add up if you want to visit multiple cenotes.
 Also, it may be a more sanitary option as you have to put the snorkel piece in your mouth.

-Swim Shoes: If you’re visiting Tulum, you are more than likely going to engage in a water related activity and swim shoes would be a clutch item to have.
+- Swim Shoes: If you’re visiting Tulum, you will likely engage in a water-related activity, and swim shoes are a clutch item to have.

 Tulum was incredible!
-My next trip there will be dedicated to exploring more cenotes, beaches, and restaurants.
+I will explore more cenotes, beaches, and restaurants on my next trip.

 Liked it?
 Pin for later!